 The zoom lenses are more flexible, and you won’t miss as many photos because now you can zoom in and out and not have to personally move to change the composition.
 Since most of us are not shooting for professional publications and don’t need that extra minor difference in quality, the quality of the zoom lenses will more than suffice and will yield amazing photos.

 The lens can keep an aperture of f/4 all the way from 70 mm to its maximum of 200 mm.
 This differentiates it from a consumer grade lens, and is consistent across the Canon line of “L” series zoom lenses.
-It does not have enough focal length for wildlife photography in general, it is a compromise for someone needing a lens for general purpose photography and the above Canon EF 70-300mm f/4-5.6 L IS USM is too heavy and expensive.
+It does not have enough focal length for wildlife photography in general, it is a compromise for someone needing a lens for general purpose photography, and wildlife lens that is light and inexpensive.

 The f/2.8 version of this lens is even better, as long as you are OK with the added weight and cost.
 This is the one I bring on my trips.

 This relatively lightweight wide angle zoom has great image quality when you need to get a wide field of view.
 I used it often on my Tsavo trip, Antarctica trip and in Galapagos.
 Whenever I am shooting I always leave the house with this lens, no matter which camera I have or my subject matter.
-It is awesome on the 5D, 5D II, 5DMark III, and 1Ds Mark III because it gives you a wide angle, yet it can zoom to 105 mm.
+It is awesome on the 5D Mark IV and 5D Mark III, 1Dx, and 1Dx Mark II, yet it can zoom to 105 mm.

 This very high quality prime lens is used when you want pictures of tremendous sharpness.
 I use it for many of my portrait shots.
 It excels in low light situations because of its f/2.0 aperture.
 When you are using flash at night the big aperture gives it more power to illuminate further in the distance.
 If you are photographing wildlife with a cluttered background this large aperture lens allows you to blur the background and eliminate the distracting clutter.